tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 ## Same request but in Paw instead of Postman

-For the sake of variety with GUI clients, here's the same call made in [Paw (for Mac)](https://paw.cloud/):
+Although Postman is a popular REST client, you can also use others, such as Paw.
+For the sake of variety, the following image shows the same current weather request made in [Paw (for Mac)](https://paw.cloud/):

 <img src="images/pawexample.png" alt="Paw" />